marco-mariotti/qjob/docs/tutorial.rst

 *Jobs* are distributed to different nodes, and run (at least potentially) in parallel.
 What if your calculations have some sequential dependencies, e.g. a first part generating the data for a second part?
-In the following example, the second line must be executed only after the first one has finished, same for the fourth after the third.
+In the following example, the second line must be executed only after the first one has finished; same for the fourth after the third.
 ::

    run_part1 -i inputA    -o midfileA